graycarl/hbkit/README.md

-  backup      Make a backup copy for file or directory. config      Commands about configuration management. dns         DNS Management Commands. git         Tools for git. ip          Tools about ip address. random      Generate random string. short       Shorten your url. time        Tools about date & time.
+  backup      Make a backup copy for file or directory. config      Commands about configuration management. dns         DNS Management Commands. fs          FileSystem management tools. git         Tools for git. github      Tools about github. ip          Tools about ip address. mac         Tools for living in macOS. random      Generate random string. short       Shorten your url. time        Tools about date & time.